New community now forming!

 Read on for more info and contact us if you are interested in joining or want to know more.

-Earthrise is an intentional co-housing community for unschooling* families and allies situated in Devon.
+Earthrise is an intentional co-housing community for unschooling* families situated in Devon.
 We are passionate about creating a culture where we are more connected with each other; where we live in a regenerative relationship with the earth and where our children self-direct their learning through life.
 Weaved through all this is our commitment to conscious presence and wholehearted living.

 *Unschooling will mean different things to different people and encompasses a spectrum of beliefs and actions.
 Essentially, we believe in the importance of children’s self-directed learning, consent, autonomy and the freedom to learn through life.